Dukhart/ObjectActionUI/README.md

 # BoneAction
- Blender plugin for renaming bones with multiple actions attached in nla tracks
+ Blender plugin for renaming bones with multiple actions attached as nla tracks